 The “Original” in Original Medicare

 When you hear people talk about Medicare, they’ll often talk about three things: Original Medicare, Medicare Advantage Plans, and Medicare Supplement Plans.
 It’s important to understand the different terminology.
-Original Medicare.
-Although Original Medicare is called “original” because it’s the basis for Medicare.
+Original Medicare is called “original” because it’s the basis for Medicare.
 There are two main parts to Original Medicare: Medicare Parts A and B. These are the parts of Medicare that most people are enrolled in.
 They cover inpatient/hospital care and outpatient services respectively.
 Medicare Supplement Plans are private gap policies sold by different insurance companies to decrease out-of-pocket expenses of Original Medicare.

 Medicare Supplement Plans, also called Medigap policies, can only be paired with Original Medicare.

 Medicare Advantage Plans are completely different from Original Medicare.
 They are a private alternative to Original Medicare.
 These are plans offered by private insurers.
 They often add different bonuses, like dental insurance or prescription drug coverage.